magarenzo/METAR-Bot/README.md

 # metar-bot

-Download, parse and write XML data from METAR to a CSV file
+Download and parse XML data from METAR and write to a CSV file

 ---